OpenCDSS/cdss-app-tstool-doc-dev/mkdocs-project/docs/dev-env/nsis.md

 ## NSIS Add-ons for NSIS 2.46 ##

-*This section is retained as a historical reference for use withy TSTool 12.05.00 and earlier.*
+*This section is retained as a historical reference for use with TSTool 12.05.00 and earlier.*

 The core NSIS software does not provide all the necessary functionality.
 Additional NSIS components were apparently installed on the main software,